- Legal Home

 Changing and Canceling Services; Termination

 You may change or cancel the Services at any time, but you may be required to pay for certain construction or installation fees that may have been waived when you signed up for the Service.
+(As noted above, any construction fee would have been disclosed to you during sign-up.)
 You may also be required to return some or all of the equipment.
 If you do not return this equipment, you may be required to pay a replacement fee.

 If you request cancellation of all your Services, your Services will be available until the cancellation date you select.
 Once your service is disconnected, a credit for the remaining portion of the current billing cycle will be applied towards any remaining balance.
 Your Google Fiber account will not be terminated until all billing obligations are resolved.
 If there is a credit balance at the time your account is terminated, it will be refunded to the last used payment method in your Google Fiber account.